9:00am PT by Bryn Elise Sandberg

 The filmmaker is headed to television to write and direct a limited series based on Colson Whitehead's award-winning novel The Underground Railroad for Amazon.
-The hourlong drama will be executive produced by Jenkins' Pastel and Brad Pitt's Plan B, both of which backed Moonlight.
-An episode count has yet to be announced.
+The hourlong drama, set to premiere in 2019, will be executive produced by Jenkins' Pastel and Brad Pitt's Plan B, both of which backed Moonlight.
+Jenkins will direct all eleven episodes of the series.

 In addition to selling over 825,000 copies in the U.S., The Underground Railroad was an Oprah’s Book Club 2016 selection, New York Times No. 1 best-seller and winner of the 2016 National Book Award for fiction.
 Published by Doubleday, the novel chronicles a young woman's journey as she makes a desperate bid for freedom in the antebellum South.
 After escaping her Georgia plantation for the rumored Underground Railroad, she discovers a railroad full of engineers and conductors, along with a secret network of tracks and tunnels beneath the Southern soil.